rackerlabs/genestack/docs/openstack-pci-passthrough.md

 Note the "Kernel driver in use: vfio-pci" section.
 If the kernel driver is anything other than `vfio-pci` you many need to blacklist the referenced driver before you continue.
 See the following docs on how to [blacklist a kernel module](https://wiki.debian.org/KernelModuleBlacklisting).

+!!! tip
+        You can verify that IOMMU is loaded once the server is rebooted by running:

+        sudo dmesg | grep -e IOMMU

 ## Configure Nova Compute

 With the same `lspci` information used in the `vfio` setup, create a `device_spec` and `alias` in JSON string format.
 The `device_spec` needs the **vendor_id** and **product_id** which are within our known PCI information.
 For `10de:1c30` and `10de:10f1`, the left side of the `:` is the **vendor_id** and the right side is the **product_id**.